OSA Anti-harassment Policy and Code of Conduct

 Discrimination is the unjust or prejudicial treatment of categories of people based on personal attributes such as race, sex, age, color, sexual orientation, body size, ethnic or national origin, disability, religion, marital status, veteran status, political affiliation, or other attributes not related to the merit of one’s work or scientific research or ideas.

-You are also encouraged to write down as many relevant details as you can recall (e.g., names, dates, times, locations, behavior or statements made, etc.), which can be helpful in filling out a report later if needed.
+You are also encouraged to write down as many relevant details as you can recall (e.g., names, dates, times, locations, behavior or statements made, etc.), which can be helpful in assisting any future investigation of the incident.

 To ensure a fair and complete investigation, OSA cannot accept anonymous reports of bullying, discrimination or harassment.
 However, OSA is very sensitive to the potential ramifications of making a report and will maintain your confidentiality except where doing so would compromise another person’s rights or OSA’s ability to conduct a thorough investigation.
 In such cases, OSA will limit disclosure only to that information necessary to ensure proper investigation and compliance with procedures.

 No retaliation will be taken or tolerated against anyone who makes a good faith report of bullying, discrimination, or harassment to OSA.

 What happens if I report an incident?

 Upon receiving a report of misconduct, OSA will conduct a prompt, thorough investigation, which will include speaking with all parties with knowledge of the incident, including the reporting individual, the alleged victim (if different from the reporting individual), any known witnesses, and the alleged offender.